Boixos Nois: History

 According to a protest organisation, formed in part by Joan Laporta, L'Elephant Blau, the former president Núñez promoted the emergence of skinheads among the Boixos and gave them permission to roam freely around the stadium, using them for his own political gain.
 When Núñez resigned in 2000, his vice-president Gaspart took over as president.
 Gaspart publicly expressed his sympathies for Boixos Nois, claiming that he would join the group as soon as he resigned as chairman.
 The comment caused the Boixos Nois members to occasionally be referred to as 'the chairman's boys'.

 The same year saw the controversial transfer of the Barcelona vice-captain Luís Figo to arch-rivals Real Madrid.
 When Figo returned with Real Madrid to Camp Nou in November 2002 the Boixos responded to the perceived treachery by whistling and jeering whenever he went near the ball.
 The abuse peaked when the Boixos threw a cut-off pig's head next to Figo, while he was taking a corner.
 The match was suspended for 13 minutes by the referee, who took the players off the pitch because of fears for their safety.
 It ended in a 0–0 draw.

 When Joan Laporta won the presidential election in 2003 he ran against the Jewish front-runner Lluis Bassat after Bassat's campaign was subject to widespread harassment from the Boixos Nois, including frequent shouts of "Fucking Jew".
 After Laporta won the election he banned the group from matches and withdrew their earlier privileges at the club.
 The Boixos reacted by painting death threats on the walls of his house and in February 2004 two Boixos attacked him as he left the house.
 Later that year, a Police phone tap in March revealed a security guard of Camp Nou saying that "there is money for anyone who wants to give Laporta a good hiding".

 Current issues

 Though formally banned from Camp Nou, the Boixos still attend matches where they now gather behind the northern goal.
 They have traditionally had a mixed social composition.
 In 2010, various members of the far-right Spanish ultranationalist Casuals FCB, the most violent faction of the group were arrested in seven Spanish cities with the charge of stealing drugs from Moroccan and Colombian drug traffickers with the intent of reselling them.
+Their members were released because the court didn't have evidence of their wrongdoings.
 In 2014, members of Boixos Nois stabbed two PSG supporters and heated up the debate about eradicating Ultras in Spain that rose in December of that year.

-The main ideology in the group is far-right Spanish and Catalan ultranationalism, being against the independence of Catalonia but with members who support it.
+The main ideology in the group is far-right Spanish and Catalan ultranationalism, as well as anti-communism.
+They are allied with United Family, a Real Betis ultra group.